 I think it started with the Butchart Gardens in Victoria, B.C.
-Then probably a visit to St. Louis’ Forest Park and my belated visit to the Huntington Library Gardens.
+Then probably a visit to St. Louis’ Forest Park and my belated visit to the Huntington Library Gardens in Southern California.
 Even the Dallas Botanical Gardens in the middle of winter was a fun experience!

 So, obviously, a visit to the Mendocino Botanical Gardens was a must when we planned the trip!
 The Gardens are a lovely size.
 Wander through areas of local trees and bushes out through the curated pathway to a gorgeous ocean view with benches (even indoors) to look out on the sea and spot whales!

 There are restrooms out here as well, so it’s perfect for the whole family to make the trek.

 On the way back to the entrance, wander through the vegetable garden and don’t miss the small cemetery with a bit of history!

 Also not far off the highway is the parking lot to walk to the Point Cabrillo Lighthouse!
 Park your car and wander down the slight descent to the lighthouse (about 0.5 miles).